Portella della Ginestra massacre: Denouncing the massacre

-Li Causi and Scelba would be the main opponents in the aftermath of the massacre and the successive killing of the suspected perpetrator Giuliano, and the trial against Giuliano's lieutenant Gaspare Pisciotta and other remaining members of Giuliano's gang.
+Li Causi and Scelba would be the main opponents in the aftermath of the massacre and the successive killing of the suspected perpetrator, Giuliano, and the trial against Giuliano's lieutenant, Gaspare Pisciotta, and other remaining members of Giuliano's gang.
 While Scelba dismissed any political motive, Li Causi stressed the political nature of the massacre – and tried to uncover the truth.
 Li Causi claimed that the police inspector Ettore Messana – supposed to coordinate the persecution of the bandits – had been in league with Giuliano and denounced Scelba for allowing Messana to remain in office.
 Later documents would prove the accusation.

 Li Causi suspected a campaign against the left and linked it with the crisis in the national government (under Prime Minister Alcide De Gasperi), which would lead to the expulsion of the communists and socialist from government, as well as to prevent the left from entering the regional government.
-On 30 May 1947, Giuseppe Alessi, became the first president of the Sicilian region with the support of the centre right and the same day De Gasperi announced his new centrist government, who had been in the national union governments since 1945.
+On 30 May 1947, Giuseppe Alessi, became the first president of the Sicilian region with the support of the centre-right and on the same day, De Gasperi announced his new centrist government, which had been in the national union governments since 1945.